NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

 Ground registration
 -------------------

-To have several locations seen in the images be at desired Cartesian coordinates, ``rig_calibrator`` can be invoked with control points (:numref:`rig_calibrator_registration`).
-Then a mesh can be produced.

-To create DEMs, for example for rover cameras, it is preferable to register the cameras to the ground.
-This is discussed below, considering the cases when a prior DEM is available and when it is not.
+To create DEMs, for example for rover cameras, the cameras should be registered to the ground.
+We will discuss how to do that both when a prior DEM is available and when not.
+For registration to a local Cartesian coordinate system, see instead :numref:`rig_calibrator_registration`.

 The ``rig_calibrator`` option ``--save_pinhole_cameras`` can export
 the camera poses to Pinhole format (:numref:`pinholemodels`),